Max Muncy Player Props: Dodgers vs. Cubs

-After batting .303 with six home runs, eight walks and 14 RBI in his past 10 games, Max Muncy and the Los Angeles Dodgers face the Chicago Cubs (who will start Jameson Taillon) at 9:10 PM ET on Saturday.
+After going 0-for-3 in his last game, Max Muncy and the Los Angeles Dodgers take on the Chicago Cubs (who will hand the ball to Drew Smyly) at 4:10 PM ET on Sunday.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Cubs.

 Max Muncy Game Info & Props vs. the Cubs